rohanncodess/download-all/README.md

 # Universal Downloader

-An automated Python pipeline for downloading Instagram Reels using `yt-dlp`, standardizing videos to 9:16 (1080x1920) with `FFmpeg`, and storing video metadata in a JSON log.
+An automated Python downloader using `yt-dlp` and `FFmpeg` for downloading high-quality videos from YouTube, Instagram, and TikTok.

+Normal YouTube videos keep their original resolution, while Shorts, Reels, and TikTok videos are formatted to 1080x1920 for vertical content.

 ## Features

-* **High-Quality Video Extraction**: Uses `yt-dlp` with optional Instagram cookie session support.
-* **Video Processing**: Applies minor timeline and visual adjustments during processing.
+* **Multi-Platform:** Supports YouTube, Instagram, and TikTok.
+* **High-Quality Downloads:** Downloads the best available video and audio quality.
+* **Smart Formatting:** Keeps normal YouTube videos unchanged and formats vertical content to 1080x1920.
-* **Failsafe Mechanism**: Saves the original downloaded video if FFmpeg processing fails.
+* **Failsafe:** Keeps the original download if FFmpeg processing fails.
-* **Metadata Tracking**: Stores the platform, username, caption, video path, video URL, and Reel URL in `reel_data.json`.
+* **Metadata Tracking:** Saves download information to `reel_data.json`.
-* **Duplicate Detection**: Automatically skips URLs that have already been processed.
+* **Duplicate Detection:** Skips URLs that have already been downloaded.
-* **Clean Filenames**: Generates Windows-friendly filenames from video captions.
+* **Clean Filenames:** Creates Windows-friendly filenames.

 ## Prerequisites